aptos-labs/aptos-core/developer-docs-site/docs/guides/use-aptos-explorer.md

 #### Payload

-The Transaction details *Payload* tab displays the transaction's actual code used.
+The Transaction details *Payload* tab presents the transaction's actual code used.
 Click the down arrow at the bottom of the code block to expand it and see all contents.

 #### Changes